Upper Thomson Road holds a special place in the heart of every foodie in Singapore.

 Another variation of the “Katong Laksa” and this comes served in a metallic bowl, available in options of $3, $4, and $5.
 I ordered the $4 bowl.

-The thick vermicelli is cut into rather short strands, so you just need to scoop all up with a soup.
+The thick vermicelli is cut into rather short strands, so you just need to scoop it up all up with a spoon without chopsticks.

-Compared to other styles of Laksa, their gravy do not add that much coconut milk so you would find it easy to slurp without being too cloying.
-Yet it is still on the creamy side.
+Compared to other styles of Laksa, they do not add that much coconut milk so you would find it easy to slurp without being too cloying.

 Lai Heng Char Kway Teow